What is a Mortons Neuroma?

-This is different to a Mortons Toe which is a shorter first metatarsal compared to the second.
+This is different from a Mortons Toe which is a shorter first metatarsal compared to the second.
 This makes the 2nd toe appear longer than the first.
 It can also mean more difficulty with balancing as the balance platform made by the metatarsal heads is not even.
-With this condition it is common to have a callus form on the skin under the head of the 2nd metatarsal as more weight is taken on this area in walking as opposed to the first metatarsal.
+With this condition, it is common to have a callus form on the skin under the head of the 2nd metatarsal as more weight is taken on this area in walking as opposed to the first metatarsal.

 If the pain is happening only when you’re pointing your foot, it may also be one of the little muscles that sit under the ball of the foot, one of the little lumbricals, or one of several other structures.